tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- Aftermath
 		- Soliders things
 			- Oil, an uncommon spark thrower
+			- You see thises boddies more clearly, ragged , almost ferral with the
 		- Goblin body assassin
 			- A note in sylvan: Some rough goblin translations on the note
 			- Check in on the mindless, ensure they are supplied for their task